milacirne/milacirne/README.md

 ### Hi there 👋

 ### About me
+Full Stack Python developer in training with a background in Nutrition and a master's degree in Food Science and Technology.
+Currently on career transition and focusing on Front-End development, I am dedicated to improving and updating my skills.
+Excited to bring my abilities and passions to the technology industry and contribute to innovative projects.

-I am a Front-end developer with experience in HTML, CSS, SASS, LESS, Bootstrap, GULP, GitHub and front-end layouts.
+• Expertise in HTML, CSS, Git, GitHub, Bootstrap, SASS, LESS, JavaScript, Gulp, and React.

-Currently acquiring knowledge in JavaScript, TypeScript, Python, Vue.Js and React.js to become a Full Stack Developer.
+• Familiar with Python, Java, Vue.js, Styled-Components and SQL.

 ### Details